Transfer to Transform 2026

 At Nationwide Children’s Hospital, we are deeply committed to translating cutting-edge research into real-world solutions that benefit children and families.
 Over the years, we have fostered a vibrant ecosystem where our clinicians, researchers and industry partners work together to bring breakthrough technologies from the laboratory, and bedside, to the marketplace.
 This collaboration accelerates the development of novel treatments, devices and therapies, ensuring that they reach the patients who need them the most.

-Our commercialization and technology transfer activities are a key pillar of this mission.
-By identifying high-potential innovations and forging strategic partnerships with industry leaders, we aim to bridge the gap between groundbreaking scientific discoveries and their widespread application in healthcare.
-Through our dedicated team, we manage intellectual property, support commercialization efforts and guide entrepreneurs and startups through the complex journey of bringing their innovations to fruition.
+Our technology commercialization activities are a key pillar of this mission.
+By identifying high-potential innovations and forging strategic partnerships with industry leaders, we aim to make Nationwide Children’s Hospital the partner of choice for investors, entrepreneurs and executives.
+Through our dedicated Office of Technology Commercialization team, we manage intellectual property, drive commercialization efforts and support entrepreneurs and startups through the complex journey of bringing their innovations to fruition.

 Available Technologies

 Our portfolio of over 200 available technologies developed by our innovative researchers and clinicians is diverse and ever-growing.
-They span a wide array of research fi elds and categories of market applications and range from early-stage innovations to market-ready products.
+They span a wide array of research fields and categories of market applications and range from early-stage innovations to market-ready products.

 Types of innovations include: